 Caffeine is often used to improve exercise performance, but it can also improve cognition and performance outside of the gym.

 Caffeine can help protect the brain from neurodegenerative diseases such as Alzheimer’s Disease due to a compound known as Trigonelline.
-These are just some of the health benefits associated with consuming coffee.
-There is also some research out reporting it can help reduce M.S., type 2 diabetes, liver cirrhosis, and even heart disease!

 The Cons of Coffee